cs-lee/absolute/README.md

-This is Changsu Lee First project.
+# This is First project "Absolute".
+# Web based mobile notification and data transfer solution.